neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ### **SparseML Python API**

-SparseML's `Trainer` is the workhorse of the `transformers` integration.
+Because of the declarative, recipe-based approach, you can add SparseML to your `transformers` training pipelines via SparseML's `Trainer` class.

-Inheriting from the familiar [`Trainer`](https://huggingface.co/docs/transformers/main_classes/trainer) in the `transformers` repo, SparseML extends the functionality to enable passing a `recipe`, that allows you to specify sparsity-related algorithms and hyperparameters.
-SparseML's `Trainer` parses the recipe and adjusts the training loop to apply sparsification algorithms or sparse transfer learning.
+Inheriting from the familiar [Hugging Face `Trainer`](https://huggingface.co/docs/transformers/main_classes/trainer), SparseML's `Trainer` extends the functionality to enable passing a `recipe`.
+This allows you to specify the sparsity related algorithms and hyperparameters that should be applied in the training process.
+SparseML's `Trainer` parses the recipe and adjusts the training loop to apply the specified algorithms.

-As such, you easily swap in the SparseML `Trainer` into your existing `transformers` training pipelines, leveraging Hugging Face's friendly utilities like Model Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!
+As such, you can swap the SparseML `Trainer` into your existing `transformers` training pipelines, leveraging Hugging Face's friendly utilities like Model Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!

-Below is a sample use case:
+The following demonstrates sample usage:

 ```python
 from sparseml.transformers.sparsification import Trainer, TrainingArguments